mbdev95/OpenClassrooms-Project-3-Brooklyn-Film-Festival/README.md

 I included a registration and film schedule form using bootstrap form and list components.
 Both form and the film schedule sections were made responsive using the bootstrap grid and flex classes.

-The next couple of sections before the footer include text pertaining to news updates and sponsors, as well as a map and about section.
+The next couple of sections before the footer include text pertaining to news updates and sponsors, as well as a "map" and "about" section.
 These sections' layout and responsiveness is established using the bootstrap grid and also bootstrap's flex classes.

 ## Footer
 !['responsive footer'](https://github.com/mbdev95/OpenClassrooms-Project-3-Brooklyn-Film-Festival/blob/master/img/Project-3-README-Images/Responive-Footer.PNG)